Lemur: Log Parsing with Entropy Sampling and Chain-of-Thought Merging: Conclusion

 \section{Conclusion}

 To enhance log analysis in complex software systems, we propose \model{}.
-This framework replaces traditional rule-based methods with an information entropy-based sampling for efficient log clustering and employs large language models (LLMs) for advanced semantic comprehension in template merging. \model{} has demonstrated superior performance and efficiency in log parsing, validated through extensive tests on large-scale datasets.
+This framework replaces traditional rule-based methods with an information entropy-based sampling for efficient log clustering and employs large language models (LLMs) for advanced semantic comprehension in template merging.
+Information entropy streamlines the process of distinguishing between disparate log messages based on their inherent informational content for efficient log clustering. \model{} has demonstrated superior performance and efficiency in log parsing, validated through extensive tests on large-scale datasets.